 This is only for certain substances, however, as not all require an official detox period.

-Though a detox can be a daunting step on the road to recovery, it is also a highly necessary one in most cases.
+Though an alcohol or drug detox can be a daunting step on the road to recovery, it is also a highly necessary one in most cases.

 Rest assured that the team at your drug and alcohol rehab in Bromley will be ready and available to guide you through this challenging phase of treatment.

-Throughout your time in rehab, you will need to take part in multiple forms of therapy and counselling, to ensure you receive well-rounded treatment for all aspects of your addiction.
+Throughout your time in rehab, you will need to take part in multiple forms of therapy and counselling, to ensure you receive well-rounded treatment for all aspects of your alcohol or drug addiction.